 Assignment submissions are critical for your in-semester assessment.
-That is to say, they will be taken into account while grading you on overall progress as part of your portfolio assessment.
+They will be taken into account while grading you on overall progress as part of your portfolio assessment.
 Your portfolio score will be constituted by the submission of your assignments.
 It is a good way for us to evaluate how much progress you will have made by the end of this semester.